eg180/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+Closure is a way to keep your variables in a protected environment (scope) with its own ecosystem of variables.
+Within a function, variables are given priority to those declared within that ecosystem and looks outward if not found.

 2. Study the following code, then answer the questions below.

 ```js